-This comprehensive guide helps you clearly distinguish between assisted living communities and nursing homes, also known as skilled nursing facilities.
-You will gain practical insights into the services each provides, their typical costs, and the lifestyle they offer, empowering you to navigate your choices confidently.
+This comprehensive guide aims to help you clearly distinguish between assisted living communities and nursing homes, also known as skilled nursing facilities.
+You’ll gain practical insights into the services each provides, their typical costs, and the lifestyle they offer, empowering you to navigate your choices confidently.

 Understanding Your Senior Housing Needs